 Here are a few of the factors that may make a dog fall into the “ugly” category for some:

-- Too Much Hair — Especially fluffy dogs and those with corded coats (like the Hungarian puli) have a lot of hair that may make it difficult to notice the dog underneath.
+- Too Much Hair — Scruffy dogs, fluffy dogs, and those with corded coats (like the Hungarian puli) have a lot of hair that may make it difficult to notice the dog underneath.
 Voluminous coats can also be more difficult to keep clean, especially if you have an active furry friend.

 - Too Little Hair — Swinging in the other direction, some may feel that dogs such as the Chinese crested may have too little hair.
 In fact, hairless hounds frequently do well in the World’s Ugliest Dog competition (more on this below).